Vivekpalankar/UNIX-Concepts-and-Applications/Notes/Chapter 2 The UNIX Architecture and Command Usage.markdown

 -   `[Ctrl-j]` and `[Ctrl-m]` key sequence generate _linefeed_ and _carriage return_ characters, respectively.
 Either one of them can be used in place of `[Enter]` key in the shell.

--    None of the above key sequences are standardised and may behave differently on different systems.
+-    None of the above key sequences are standardized and may behave differently on different systems.